 Probably the most critical time in the School’s history was around about 1950, when even the optimistic Mr Bayley nearly gave up the struggle.
 However, Mr and Mrs Salter determined on a final effort.
 During that period they got the School inspected and recognised by the Ministry.
 They also succeeded in running the school on its fees and by Easter 1953, had made a profit of £7.
 At the end of that school year Willoughby Salter formally took over the school.
 Between 1955 and 1957 he made plans to pass it over to a Trust when the time came for him to retire in 1961.

 Since 1961 a great deal of development has taken place.
-Under the headships of Michael Timpson (2 years), William Herbert (6), Richard Armitage (19), Patrick Atkinson (11), Jeremy Gear (9), and Ben Walker (current) the Sports Hall (1980), the Salter Block (1988, which has developed into the Pre-Prep Department), the Dining Hall and Theatre complex (1998) which was developed from what was the gymnasium (1970) and a Music Centre (1985) have been built.
+Under the headships of Michael Timpson (2 years), William Herbert (6), Richard Armitage (19), Patrick Atkinson (11), Jeremy Gear (9), Ben Walker (12) and Jonathan Wadge (current) the Sports Hall (1980), the Salter Block (1988, which has developed into the Pre-Prep Department), the Dining Hall and Theatre complex (1998) which was developed from what was the gymnasium (1970) and a Music Centre (1985) have been built.
 An ecology area was added in 2006.
 Many other areas of the school have been reconstructed to keep the School moving forward.
 The playing fields at the bottom of Green Meadow were purchased in the early 1980s, providing extensive facilities for all the major sports.
-All-weather facilities for long and high jumps were built by the PE and ground staff in 1985, updated and re-laid in 2006 and re-opened by Commonwealth silver High Jump medallist Martyn Bernard.
-In the summer of 2010 a complete modernisation of our two Science labs took place.
-In 2011 our Pre Prep ‘Dream Garden’ was established by the PTA and in November 2011 our Music rooms were extended and opened by Laura Wright (Soprano).
+All-weather facilities for long and high jumps were built by the PE and ground staff in 1985, updated and re-laid in 2006 and re-opened by Commonwealth silver High Jump medallist, Martyn Bernard.
+In the summer of 2010 a complete modernisation of our two Science Laboratories took place.
+In November 2011 our Music rooms were extended and opened by Laura Wright (Soprano).